-The procurement decisions concerning the balancing capacity are made in order to ensure the operational security of the electricity system and to achieve the lowest possible procurement cost in the overall procurement of Frequency Restoration Reserves.
+The procurement decisions concerning the mFRR capacity are made in order to ensure the operational security of the electricity system and to achieve the lowest possible procurement cost in the overall procurement of Frequency Restoration Reserves.

-The Transmission Area submitted to the tendering procedure by the Balancing Service Provider is binding, meaning that the Balancing Service Provider must maintain the balancing capacity in the Transmission Area in accordance with its bid.
+The Transmission Area submitted to the tendering procedure by the Balancing Service Provider is binding, meaning that the Balancing Service Provider must maintain the mFRR capacity in the Transmission Area in accordance with its bid if Fingrid announces during the Tendering that the Transmission area is Binding.
 The Reserve Unit indicated in the bid is not binding on the Balancing Service Provider, unless Fingrid separately announces in connection with the procurement decision that it will become binding for the bid in question.
-In this case, the Balancing Service Provider shall maintain the balancing capacity in the Reserve Unit in accordance with the bid.
+In this case, the Balancing Service Provider shall maintain the mFRR capacity in the Reserve Unit in accordance with the bid.